itaischles/SurfaceXplorerMatlab/README.md

-To run **SurfaceXplorerMatlab** put all files in teh same folder and run the *SurfaceXplorerMatlab.m* file.
+To run **SurfaceXplorerMatlab** put all files in the same folder and run the *SurfaceXplorerMatlab.m* file.